Posts

 Church-Dodge Redesign a Missed Opportunity for Bike/Ped Safety

-What are the most important considerations in re-designing traffic flow as part of Evanston’s Church & Dodge Transportation Improvement Project?
-We at ETA call for protected bike lanes, safeguarded sidewalk space, and enhanced bus stops—all of which will benefit the community as a whole.
+ETA has supported protected bike lanes, safeguarded sidewalk space, and enhanced bus stops for Church & Dodge.
 Unfortunately, current plans presented at the Sept.
-24th Open House move in the opposite direction.
+24th Open House move in the opposite direction…

 Protect Cyclists in Skokie After Rash of Recent Fatalities